 Getting to Placencia, Belize

-Placencia Belize is sometimes referred to “the only Island you can actually drive to”.
+Placencia Belize is sometimes referred to as “the only Island you can actually drive to”.
 It is located in the Stann Creek District in South Eastern Belize.
 Placencia is approximately 160 miles from Belize City and 33 miles south of Dangriga (the capital of Stann Creek District).
-When travelling by car, you exit the airport onto the Northern Highway, Belize City will be to your right.
-You could go there and then get on the Western Highway for the trip to Belmopan where you turn south to Placencia.
-However, the easiest way is by plane which takes approximately 30 minutes.
+When traveling by car, you exit the airport onto the Northern Highway, Belize City will be to your right.
+You could go there and get on the Western Highway for the trip to Belmopan, where you turn south to Placencia.
+However, the easiest way is by a plane which takes approximately 30 minutes.

 Stann Creek District